CAEGI 0003 November Ads 2022x250

 For other attorneys and people working in the legal system, this didn’t seem to make sense.
 Very successful attorneys in the Kenosha and Racine area worked for many years or decades before hiring support staff.
 A lawyer has to stay extremely busy and make a lot of money to guarantee a paycheck for a single paralegal, let alone a support staff this large.
 Patton, as it seems, was building a house of cards.

-Patton’s far-left-learning ideology caught the attention of many prominent liberal politicians in Racine – like Mayor Cory Mason and the now-disgraced City Council President, John Tate.
+Patton’s far-left-leaning ideology caught the attention of many prominent liberal politicians in Racine – like Mayor Cory Mason and the now-disgraced City Council President, John Tate.
 These politicians liked him so much, that they gave him a government loan to buy a large office building in Racine.
 The Mayor and Council president were present for the ribbon cutting.

 Paid Advertisement